By: Diana Aizman

 - Was being treated for a mental condition, disorder or for addiction

 If any of these factors are present, you face the maximum sentence or 5 years in state prison.

-If you sold to, gave or administered the drug to a minor, or used a minor to transport or sell a controlled substance, you face conviction under 11353 HS and 11353.1 HS, which carries 3, 6 or 9 years in state prison.
+If you sold to, gave or administered the drug to a minor, or used a minor to transport or sell a controlled substance, you face conviction under 11353 HS and 11353.1 HS, which carries 3, 6 or 9 years in state prison6.

 Should you face a charge of possession of Vicodin or hydrocodone under 11350 HS, you may be eligible for any of California’s diversionary programs under Proposition 36 and Penal Code 1000 or participation in California’s drug courts.
-These programs enable a drug offender with a charge of possession to have their charges dismissed or at least face a sentence other than incarceration.
+These programs enable a drug offender with a charge of possession to have their charges dismissed or at least face a sentence other than incarceration7.

 You may qualify for diversion if you meet the following criteria: